StableBetStableBet

 Post-War Boom

-Like many British racecourses, Newcastle experienced a surge in popularity after the Second World War.
-Racing had been severely curtailed during the war years, with Gosforth Park used for military purposes, and when normal service resumed the public returned with enthusiasm.
-The late 1940s and 1950s saw bumper crowds at Newcastle, with the Northumberland Plate attracting thousands of racegoers who arrived by train, bus and on foot from across the North East.
+When normal service resumed after 1945, the public returned to racing with real enthusiasm.
+The late 1940s and early 1950s saw bumper crowds at Newcastle, with the Northumberland Plate attracting thousands of racegoers who arrived by train, bus and on foot from across the North East.
+The pent-up appetite for sport and entertainment after six years of war translated into extraordinary attendances at major meetings.

 Quality Flat Racing